Research Stays

 Opportunities for funded research stays in my group.

-We are part of both TU Dresden and ScaDS.AI, and welcome researchers at all career stages for on-site research stays in our lab.
+We are part of both TU Dresden and ScaDS.AI and welcome researchers at all career stages for on-site research stays in our lab (typically 2–12 months, depending on the program).
 If you already have funding, feel free to contact us to discuss hosting possibilities.
-If you require financial support, review the options below—several past research stays in our group have been funded through these programs.
+If you require financial support, review the options below — several past research stays in our group have been funded through these programs.

 We look forward to welcoming you to our group!